joelvaneenwyk/alt-snap-windows/AltSnap.md

    to the snap layout (Zones).
 - Fixed: Modifying the config will no longer reset the `UseZones` value.
 - Fixed #226, #229: Now the `DWMWA_CAPTION_BUTTON_BOUNDS` rectangle is
-   used to ensure that we are inside a titlebar and not caption buttons.
+   used to ensure that we are inside a title-bar and not caption buttons.
    This fixes an annoying Windows 10 bug.
 - Fixed, now the common french e dans l'o `�` character is available in the default extended character menu (LATIN SMALL/CAPITAL LIGATURE OE).